 You’re never going to be able to do everything.
 Give up your inner control freak.
 The only person who is probably going to know if your classroom is Pinterest ready is probably you, or maybe your principal.
 Possibly a coach or another teacher.
 Not likely your students.
 Angela sent out a great blog post that maybe your principal or coach will notice but not your students.

-$129 to join Angela Watson’s 40 Hour Work Week Club, is better then any value you would spend in any other way.
+$129 to join Angela Watson’s 40 Hour Work Week Club, is better than any value you would spend in any other way.

 5. Do things right away ~ Don’t put things off

-I was surprised, I usually would never put a movie on during class-time but last year I felt like if I was testing one student at the back, I needed something part of the time and my students actually chose not to watch a movie but to watch how to videos like how to draw roses on YouTube.
+I usually would never put a movie on during class-time but last year I felt like if I was testing one student at the back, I needed something part of the time to keep my class occupied.
+I was surprised my students actually chose not to watch a movie but to watch how to videos like how-to draw roses on YouTube.

 6. Focus on your health.

 Your health is your number one priority!
-You are never going to get everything they throw at you done so make sure you focus on your health.
-If you’re not in shape especially you are going to need the energy.
+You are never going to get everything they throw at you done, so make sure you focus on your health.
+Especially if you’re not in great shape, you are going to need the energy.